sen2vm/sen2vm-core/README.md

 ## 4. Validation

 In a nutshell, validation is split into 2 main parts:
- * **Some functional tests**:
+ * **Functional tests**:
-     * Integrated into the CI/CD process:
+     * Integrated into the CI/CD process,
-     * Validate that Sen2VM takes into account the different input provided, and that output grids are consistent with reference ones,
+     * Validate that Sen2VM takes into account the different input provided, and that output grids are consistent with reference ones.
- * Some quality tests:
+ * Quality tests:
-     * Launched manually
+     * Launched manually,
      * Proving, using several TDS, that grids generated by Sen2VM are consistent with the ones generated with the legacy,
-     * Prove that those grids can be used to reach equivalent quality at L1C,
+     * Proving that those grids can be used to reach equivalent quality at L1C,
-     * these processings will also be used to assess the processing performances,
+     * These processings will also be used to assess the processing performances,

 Tests are more detailed in:
  * In [/src/test/java/esa/sen2vm/](/src/test/java/esa/sen2vm/) for fucntionnal tests,